zloom/keycloak-external-claim-mapper/README.md

 ```
 docker build -t keycloak . && docker run -p 8080:8080 keycloak start-dev
 ```
 Login and password are `admin`.
-Check `http://localhost:8080/admin/master/console/#/master/providers` and find `external-claim-mapper` if extension is picked up by kecloak, it should be there.
+Check `http://localhost:8080/admin/master/console/#/master/providers` and find `external-claim-mapper` if extension is picked up by Keycloak, it should be there.
 ## Configuration
 There are 5 fields to configure, except standard protocol mapper provider configuration.
 ### Remote url